 Click on ‘import’ and your files will import to your library, while backing up to an external location, keeping all your hard work safe.

 If you’re not so sure, don’t take the risk – you can always delete them from your camera later.
-Once all of that is done, it should be safe to remove your card from the computer.
+Once done, you can remove your card from the computer.

 When you look at your file’s metadata, providing the process has worked, you’ll be able to see your new custom file and how it matches the date and time at which it was shot.

 Backing Up / Referencing

 This step is unbelievably useful to laptop users because the price of good hard drives can be very expensive.

 I call this step backing up.
 What you’re really doing is referencing each file so that it’s no longer on your computer, even though you can still see them.